bytecodealliance/system-interface/README.md

     (aka a tty).
   - [`io::ReadReady`] - Query the number of bytes ready to be read immediately from an I/O handle.
+  - [`io::Peek`] - Read from an I/O handle without consuming the data.

 Everything in this crate is portable across popular POSIX-ish platforms and Windows.